Water Damage & Grout: What It Can Cause & 4 Ways to Be Proactive

 While it may not always be easy to identify a slow or unseen leak, there are steps you can take to stay mindful before an issue occurs.
 (Alternatively, take steps to care for obvious leaks and damage properly and immediately by shutting off your water and calling a professional.)

-Here are three important ways to stay proactive with water damage to keep your grout (and your home or business) safe from destruction.
+Here are four important ways to stay proactive with water damage to keep your grout (and your home or business) safe from destruction.

 If you do not spend the time or investment to seal your grout, you may be asking for trouble.
 Unsealed grout is much more vulnerable to water damage than sealed grout; as you may have already experienced with unwanted staining on your unsealed grout.